microsoft/microcode/docs/develop.md

 A GitHub Action will trigger and update the web site within a few minutes.

+## Running Jekyll locally

-To run Jekyll locally, run the Jekyll setup script
+It is easiest to launch a codespace to get the right setup to run Jekyll (Ruby).
+Run the Jekyll setup script

 ```bash
 sh scripts/setup-jekyll.sh